Octagon-simon/octaValidate/README.md

 ## CONFIGURATION

-We have 4 configuration options:
+We have 3 configuration options:

-- successBorder: <code>Boolean</code>

-  This option sets a green border on the input element if its validation is successful.
-Default value is `true`.
 - strictMode: <code>Boolean</code>

   This option removes extra white space from the start and at the end of a form input and also prevents the user from providing reserved keywords as values.
 Default value is `false`.